 FIG. 5.
-Representative snapshots from the reactive molecular dynamics simulations of hydrogen incorporation process.
-H atoms are represented in blue. (a) Early stage, (b) intermediate stage, and (c) final stage of the adsorption dynamics. (d) Hydrogen rate incorporation per total adsorption site as a function of reaction time at 150, 300, and 800 K.
+Representative snapshots from the reactive molecular dynamics simulations of hydrogen incorporation process, where black spheres represent H atoms. (a) Early stage, (b) intermediate stage, and (c) final stage of the H adsorption dynamics. (d) Hydrogen adsorption rate in atomic percent as a function of reaction time at 300 K, regarding the adsorption sites C_1 , C_2 , and C_3 .